ahbarnett/perilap3d/README.md

-This python/numba library computes the potential and fields at a set of targets inside a given general unit cell, due to a triply-periodized set of dipoles in the unit cell, to a requested tolerance.
-This means the 3D Laplace kernel with periodic boundary conditions is evaluated.
+This python/numba library computes the potential and fields at a set of targets inside a given general unit cell, due to a triply-periodized set of dipoles in the unit cell, to a requested accuracy tolerance.
 The unit cell is general (described by three lattice vectors), although currently it may not have high aspect ratio.
 Potentials and fields are also available at the sources themselves, where the self-interaction (_j_=_i_) is excluded from the